 - the FDA does not allow sunscreens to be labeled as “waterproof” anymore and only certain ones can be labeled “water resistant”

 - “Sport” sunscreen is simple marketing

-- “baby” sunscreen contains less harsh ingredients (typically only has physics sunscreen in it), and can actually be used by anyone and is great for those with sensitive skin
+- “Baby” sunscreen contains less harsh ingredients (typically only has physical sunscreen in it), and can actually be used by anyone and is great for those with sensitive skin

 The most important things to look for in sunscreen is the SPF value (30+), the term broad spectrum, the active ingredients used, and it’s water resistance, or how long it lasts against sweat before you need to reapply.

 When I originally wrote this post more than half of it was me ranting about sun safety and giving a million tips.
 I decided to alter my post a bit and share some super helpful links for learning about sun safety instead.
 But first, I’ll quickly share the most important sun safety tips, in my opinion.